ClickHouse/ClickHouse/docs/en/sql_reference/functions/array_functions.md

 - `arrN` — [Array](../data_types/array.md).

-The function can take any number of arrays.
+The function can take any number of arrays of different types.
 All the input arrays must be of equal size.

 **Returned value**

 - Array with elements from the source arrays grouped into [tuples](../data_types/tuple.md).
+Data types in the tuple are the same as types of the input arrays and in the same order as arrays are passed.

 Type: [Array](../data_types/array.md).